andresharpe/cute/README.md

 ## Introduction

-***cute*** is a stand-alone  cross-platform command line interface (CLI) that allows bulk downloads, editing and uploads to and from a Contentful space and supports the following :-
+***cute*** is a stand-alone  cross-platform command line interface (CLI) that allows bulk downloads, editing, AI generation and uploads to and from a Contentful space and supports the following :-

 - **CSV** - Contentful -> Comma delimeted files -> Contentful
 - **TSV** - Contentful -> Tab delimeted files -> Contentful